Target buys two e-commerce chains to boost culinary business

-(Reuters) - Discount chain Target Corp has agreed to buy Chefs Catalog and Cooking.com to boost its ability to sell cooking products and kitchenware online.
+March 14 (Reuters) - U.S. discount chain Target Corp has agreed to buy Chefs Catalog and Cooking.com to boost its ability to sell cooking products and kitchenware online.

 The company did not disclose the financial terms of the two separate deals, which are expected to close within 30 days.